 Lemon is known as the universal remedy, because both its juice and zest are rich in antioxidants like vitamin C and flavonoids that protect cells from aging, infections, and other health issues, and also contain minerals such as potassium, calcium, magnesium, and iron.

 The juice is used for the preparation of delicious, refreshing lemonade that is recommendable to drink every morning before breakfast.
 It is also helpful to drink freshly squeezed lemon juice with a glass of water if you catch a cold.
 This precious fruit is an important ingredient of various traditional ways of preserving health, for example, Indian Ayurveda.

-In the cuisine, the lemon juice is used, among other things, as a replacement for vinegar in marinades because it softens the food and leaves its aroma intact.
-Lemon zest enriches the aroma of many sweet and savory dishes and is used in making of many popular drinks.
+In the cuisine, lemon juice is, among other things, a replacement for vinegar in marinades because it softens the food and leaves its aroma intact.
+Lemon zest enriches the aroma of many sweet and savory dishes and is a refreshing ingredient in the making of many popular drinks.

-For more lifestyle ideas, you are welcome to follow me on social media.
+For more lifestyle ideas, you are welcome to follow Danica Maricic on social media.

 A Colorful Journey to Dalmatia – discover this beautiful Croatian travel destination.

 Fragrant Lavender Quotes and Sayings – Have a Look